ohnosequences/ohnosequences.github.com/source/about/index.markdown

 ## interests

 As our name suggests, we're interested in _sequences_; but in lots of other things too: cloud computing, graph DBs, functional programming and category theory...
-However, everything we do revolves in one way or another around **bacterial genomics**.

 ### bacterial genomics

 - **horizontal gene transfer** In particular its relationship with antibiotic resistance, outbreaks, and related stuff.
-- **repeated extragenic sequences** their role in...
-In particular, _REPs_: Repetitive extragenic _palindromic_ sequences.
+- **repeated extragenic sequences** In particular, _REPs_: Repetitive extragenic _palindromic_ sequences.

 ### metagenomics

-We have a developed an AWS-based system for this, called _mg7_.
+We have developed an AWS-based system for this, called _mg7_ (manuscript in preparation).

 ### cloud computing

 We've been using AWS since 2005, and it plays a critical role in everything we do.
-Right now, we're working on

-- a pure Scala API for parts of EC2
+You can take a look at two of our cloud-related libraries:

-- an easy to use, scalable AWS-based library for declaring and executing stateless computations
+- [nispero](/nispero): an easy to use, scalable AWS-based library for declaring and executing stateless computations
-- a completely immutable, type-safe Scala system for writing and deploying machine configurations.
+- [statika](/statika): a completely immutable, type-safe Scala system for writing and deploying machine configurations.

 ### NoSQL databases

 We're particularly interested in graph DBs: We've been heavy users of [neo4j](http://neo4j.com) since 2010, and [TitanDB](https://github.com/thinkaurelius/titan) from its inception; [Pablo Pareja](ppareja) is a well-known participant of the graph db community.
-We've built and use on a daily basis one of the biggest graph DBs for biological data out there, [bio4j](http://bio4j.com).
+We've built and use on a daily basis one of the biggest and more complex graph DBs for biological data out there, [bio4j](http://bio4j.com).

 ### category theory